why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 These repositories are the following:

-* _Update Repository (Non-Oss)_: Non-free -- as in Free Open-Source Software (FOSS) -- update repository.
+* _Update Repository (Non-OSS)_: Non-free -- as in Free Open-Source Software (FOSS) -- update repository.
 Provides security and maintenance updates for the distribution. _Selected by default._
 * _Non-OSS Repository_: Non-free repository.
 Provides packages like Steam. _Selected by default._
 * _Main Update Repository_: Main free -- as in FOSS -- update repository.
 Provides security and maintenance updates for the distribution. _Selected by default._
 * _Main Repository_: Main free repository provides FOSS only. _Selected by default._